Log In

 But will using Afterpay build my credit score?

-Buy Now Pay Later companies like Afterpay are not recognised as credit providers because the National Consumer Protection Act 2009 or NCCP Act doesn’t regulate them.
+Buy now, pay later companies like Afterpay are not recognised as credit providers because the National Consumer Protection Act 2009 or NCCP Act doesn’t regulate them.
 Using Afterpay will neither help nor hinder your credit score, providing you to use it responsibly and make repayments on time.
 Afterpay, on its own, cannot affect your credit score.

 This is in contrast to credit cards and other loan repayments, where positive behaviour is reported and will help build your credit score.